| SDA assessment

 the re-designed model has less of an environmental impact than

-• Shows how the re-designed model could be improved further
+the original). • Shows how the re-designed model could be improved further

 to make it even more sustainable. (e.g. indicates that because